 But it ain’t all bad.

-So you can enjoy all of the above and do your wintertime wandering in safety and comfort, we’ve compiled a short guide to help you prepare to beat the brrrrr and everything that goes along with it when hiking in cold weather.
+So you can enjoy your wintertime wandering in safety and comfort, we’ve compiled a short guide to help you prepare to beat the brrrrr and everything that goes along with it.

-- Follow trails made by others on steep snow slopes
+- Stay safe – Never follow trails made by others on steep snow slopes

 Table of Contents

-- 3 What to Wear Hiking in Winter?
+- What to Wear in the Cold Season?

 Trail Knowledge & Preparation